tez-capital/docs.tez.capital_content/en/tezbake/tutorials/baking-with-multi-instance.md

 ---
 title: "Baking With Multiple Instances"
-weight: 15
+weight: 16
 type: docs
 summary: How to manage and switch between multiple TezBake instances.
 ---

 ## Overview

 TezBake supports managing multiple independent instances on a single machine.
-This is useful for running multiple networks (e.g., Mainnet and Ghostnet) or maintaining separate configurations.
+This is useful for running multiple networks (e.g., Mainnet and Bakingnet) or maintaining separate configurations.

 The `tezbake instance` command (alias `i`) allows you to interact with these instances easily.